-A sudden blast of winter has kept Colorado Springs police on accident alert since Monday evening.
+A sudden blast of winter has kept Colorado Springs and Fountain police on accident alert since Wednesday evening.

-Snow and temperatures hovering in the teens have made the roads in and around Colorado Springs slick and treacherous in places.
+Light snow and ice have made the roadways slick throughout El Paso County, particularly on bridges.
 Accident Alert Status (AAS) is standard when road conditions place drivers at a higher risk of getting involved in a crash, as it helps police prioritize what crashes necessitate officer response.
-CSPD remains on AAS Thursday.
+CSPD and FPD remain on AAS Thursday morning.

 1) None of the drivers is suspected of driving under the influence of drugs or alcohol.